vyruss/rdflib-sqlalchemy/README.md

 RDFLib-SQLAlchemy
 =================

 A SQLAlchemy-backed, formula-aware RDFLib Store.
+This is the "big data" hack for bulk insert/export operations.

 It stores its triples in the following partitions:

 - Asserted non rdf:type statements.
 - Asserted rdf:type statements (in a table which models Class membership).
 The motivation for this partition is primarily query speed and scalability as most graphs will always have more rdf:type statements than others.